 Welcome to Week Three, Day 15 of the sewing space declutter challenge.
 This week is all about your projects, fabric and batting.

 Today our challenge is to find all the projects that you have started.
-It doesn’t matter if you call them WIP’s (Works In Progress) or UFO’s (UnFinished Objects), let's get them all out in the light of day.
-And when I say started, that means that there is some cut fabric, half sewn blocks, or partially constructed rows.
+It doesn’t matter if you call them WIP’s (Works In Progress) or UFO’s (UnFinished Objects) or WOMBAT's (Waste of Money, Batting And Time), let's get them all out in the light of day.
+And when I say started, that means that there is some cut fabric or half sewn blocks, or partially constructed rows.

 Any fabric that you find that you have pulled and not cut, we’ll classify as a kit.
 Just put those aside and we will be dealing with kits tomorrow.

-See you tomorrow for Day 16 - Kits!
+Take care and you tomorrow for day 16

 If you need to catch-up or missed one of the previous days click here and you will find the library at the bottom of the page